2019-12-02

 Types of Files Found on My Zip Disks

-- Old COBOL and REXX programs I saved when I left my COBOL programming job - 1998.
+- Old COBOL and REXX programs I saved when I left my COBOL programming job - in 1998.

-- Lot's of BMP files from the 1990s web.
+- A lot of BMP files from the 1990s web.

 - Desktop icons.